This topic describes how to use the Apache Kafka connector.

 none: The delivery semantics is not ensured.
 Data may be lost or duplicated.

-at-least-once: The at-least-once semantics is provided to ensure that no data is lost.
+at-least-once: It ensures that no data is lost.
 However, duplicate data may exist.
-This is the default value.

 exactly-once: Kafka transactions are used to ensure the exactly-once semantics.
 This ensures that data is not lost or duplicated.